 Plant height of maize.
 Measure the height of maize plants with the help of measuring tape.
-Height of best 3 plants were selected from each treatment plot and taken the average value of height of plant.
+The height of the best 3 plants were selected from each treatment plot and the average value of the height of the plant was taken.

 Cob length.
-Measure the cob length with the help of measuring scale.from each treatment best performing plants selected and measured their cob length with the help of measuring scale and the average value of cob length was taken.
+Measure the cob length with the help of a measuring scale.
+From each treatment the best performing plants were selected, and their cob length was measured with the help of measuring scale, and the average value of cob length was taken.

 Maximum cob diameter.
-Measure the maximum cob diameter with the help of digital vernier caliper and their least count is 0.01mm.from each treatment best performing plants selected and measured their diameter with the help of digital vernier caliper and the average value of cob diameter was taken.
+Measure the maximum cob diameter with the help of a digital vernier caliper, and their least count is 0.01mm.
+From each treatment, the best-performing plants were selected, and their diameter was measured with the help of a digital vernier caliper, and the average value of the cob diameter was taken.

 Design and layout:

-The field experiment was conducted at IFS integrated farming system model field, IARI, Pusa campus, New Delhi condition adopting Randomized Block Design (RBD) for 8 treatment and four replications.
-Spacing at 60 cm x 25 cm between rows and plant, respectively.
+The field experiment was conducted at the IFS integrated farming system model field, IARI, Pusa campus, New Delhi under condition adopting Randomized Block Design (RBD) for 8 treatments and four replications.
+Spacing at 60 cm x 25 cm between rows and plants, respectively.